 A properly functioning heart has clear pathways along which uninterrupted electrical impulses travel from the sinus node to the ventricles.
-If there is a disruption along the pathways or a problem with the tissues that create the impulses, the heart may not beat correctly, which can cause an arrhythmia.
+If there is a disruption along the pathways or a problem with the tissues that create the impulses, the heart may not beat correctly.
+This can cause an arrhythmia.

-Conditions or situations that may block the pathways, interrupt electrical impulses, or otherwise cause a heart not to function properly include:
+Conditions that may block the pathways, interrupt electrical impulses, or otherwise cause a heart not to function properly include:

 - heart disease